Centre For Dying On Stage

 The Centre For Dying On Stage #3

-The Centre’s third real life translation takes form through an intensive 9-week residency at Cow House Studios, Rathnure, County Wexford (IE).
-Participating artists are invited to develop an exhibition in the form of a play, to be presented at Wexford Arts Centre, 11, 12 November 2016.
+The Centre’s third real life translation takes form through an intensive 6-week residency at Cow House Studios, in rural Ireland.
+Participating artists are invited to develop an exhibition in the form of a play to be presented at Wexford Arts Centre, Wexford (IE), 12 November 2016.

-The Centre for Dying on Stage is a research project initiated at Grazer Kunstverein and developed by Kate Strain.
+The Centre for Dying on Stage is currently hosted by the Grazer Kunstverein.

 Jazz saxophonist Warne Marsh died of a heart attack after collapsing onstage while performing Out of Nowhere at Donte’s in North Hollywood.
 According to another member of his celebrated quartet, Marsh “just slipped off his stool.”
 He was pronounced dead at the hospital.

 At age 36, Walter ‘Crash’ Morgan, a recent addition to the Canadian Blues-Rock group Big Sugar, suffered a heart attack, collapsed and died mid-number while performing in Waterloo, Iowa.

 Edith Webster (died 22 November 1986)

 After singing several choruses of Please Don’t Talk About Me When I’m Gone during a performance of The Drunkard, actress Edith Webster, aged 60, collapsed on stage for her scripted death scene and suffered an unscripted fatal heart attack.
 She was pronounced dead at the hospital.

 Born in Westminster London, Kean was regarded as the greatest English actor of his time.
 His last stage appearance was at Covent Garden, when he played Othello (alongside Charles, his son, who was also an accomplished actor).
 He suddenly broke down mid-performance, crying “O God, I am dying.
 Speak to them, Charles” and collapsed into his son’s arms.
 He died two months later, at Richmond, Surrey.